Afnan-AE/Python_projects/README.md

 # About project credentials

-This is a begineer projects through which i am practicing
+These are begineer projects through which i am tryin' to be better

 ##Tic_Tac_Toe ✅